Authors: Mar Delgado & Maria Alonso (University of Cordoba)

 The diversity of rural areas in Europe calls for a contextualised analysis to understand how the EU policies have influenced rural digitalisation in the different member states.
 In this regard, DESIRA partners from 15 countries have revised their national policies focusing on two aspects: the digitalisation elements in rural development policies and the digital policies affecting rural areas.
 Following the guidelines provided by the task leader, the University of Córdoba, each National Policy Analysis (NPA) document provides an interesting review of the context for rural digitalisation, the policy framework, and the challenges and opportunities for a sustainable rural digitalisation.

 The difficulty of the task is worth mentioning.
 The lack of disaggregated data in relation to rural digitalisation and policy impact is a common issue within the EU.
 Moreover, many countries do not have comprehensive rural digitalisation policies to examine.
-The DESIRA partners have made significant efforts to provide relevant and updated information, including the latest Common Agrarian Policy or the National Recovery and Resilience plans for their countries (both strategies have got sound digitalisation aspects within).
+The DESIRA partners have made significant efforts to provide relevant and updated information, including the latest Common Agricultural Policy (CAP) or the National Recovery and Resilience plans for their countries (both strategies have got sound digitalisation aspects within).

 All the National Policy Analysis reports can be found here: